AGameAnx/dok-repo/patches/jaraci/jaraci.md

 * Fixed an issue where front right turret range wasn't updated correctly at Level 4 power level

 ### ALM
 > *It's a bit too difficult to micro around ALMs and they provide too much early game safety.
-To offset the reload and area of effect changes ALM damage is upped considerably.*
+To offset the reload and area of effect changes ALM damage is upped considerably.
+World height offset change is meant to make ALM more easily targetable when placed on a small hill*

 * Damage: `40 => 120`
 * Damage packets: `1 => 2`
 * Accuracy: `100%/90%/80% => 100%/100%/100%`
 * AOE: `100 => 90`
 * Target prioritization fixes:
-    * Distance weight: `0.1 => 0.25`
+    * Distance weight: `decreased`
-    * Angle weight: `25 => 10`
+    * Angle weight: `decreased`
+* World height offset: `0 => 15`

 ### ALM power shunt
 > *Generally, ALM should be much worse at stun-locking opponent units, but also more capable at dealing damage which helps win defensive engagements (see ALM unit changes below).*